· By Ryan Solberg, Broker #BK3354351

 - UCF College of Nursing

-- 8,000+ jobs already created (medical professionals, tech workers, administrative)
+- A concentration of healthcare jobs already on-site (medical professionals, researchers, administrative)

 Job Growth Impact on Real Estate: